History of Luxembourg: Developing independence (1815–1890)

 In July 1819, a contemporary from Britain visited Luxembourg — his journal offers some insights.
 Norwich Duff, writes of its city that "Luxembourg is considered one of the strongest fortifications in Europe, and … it appears so.
 It is situated in Holland (then as now used by English speakers as shorthand for the Netherlands) but by treaty is garrisoned by Prussians and 5,000 of their troops occupy it under a Prince of Hesse.
 The civil government is under the Dutch and the duties collected by them.
 The town is not very large but the streets are broader than [in] the French towns and clean and the houses are good....
 [I] got the cheapest of hot baths here at the principal house I ever had in my life: one franc."

 In 1820, Luxembourg made use of the metric system of measurement compulsory.
 Previously, the country had using local units such as the "malter" (which was equivalent to 191 litres).

 Much of the Luxembourgish population joined the Belgian revolution against Dutch rule.
 Except for the fortress and its immediate vicinity, Luxembourg was considered a province of the new Belgian state from 1830 to 1839.
 By the Treaty of London in 1839, the status of the grand duchy became fully sovereign and in personal union to the king of the Netherlands.
 In turn, the predominantly Oil-speaking geographically larger western part of the duchy was ceded to Belgium as the province de Luxembourg.

 This loss left the Grand Duchy of Luxembourg a predominantly German state, although French cultural influence remained strong.
 The loss of Belgian markets also caused painful economic problems for the state.
 Recognising this, the grand duke integrated it into the German Zollverein in 1842.
 Nevertheless, Luxembourg remained an underdeveloped agrarian country for most of the century.
 As a result of this, about one in five of the inhabitants emigrated to the United States between 1841 and 1891.

 Beginning in the 1830s, Luxembourg came to develop its own national identity.
 The Catholic Church helped provide a sense of a unique cultural identity, and as early as 1840, Luxembourg had been granted its own diocese, and in 1870, a separate bishopric.
-Luxemburger Wort, which came to be the domination national newspaper in Luxembourg, also had close links with the church.
-Patterns of langauge use further consolidated Luxembourgish nationality - while bilingualism prevailed, Luxembourgish became a language used in local literature and newspapers, especially when domestic issues and folkore were discussed; French was considered a language of diplomacy and was used when discussing international matters.
+Luxemburger Wort, which came to be the dominant national newspaper in Luxembourg, also had close links with the church.
+Patterns of language use further consolidated Luxembourgish nationality - while bilingualism prevailed, Luxembourgish became a language used in local literature and newspapers, especially when domestic issues and folklore were discussed; French was considered a language of diplomacy and was used when discussing international matters.